Regular dental cleanings are essential for maintaining a healthy mouth and overall well-being.

-The South African Dental Association recommends that most people should have dental cleaning at least twice a year.
+The South African Dental Association recommends that most people get their teeth professionally cleaned at least twice a year.

-However, the exact frequency may vary based on factors such as oral hygiene habits, medical conditions, age, diet, and personal needs.
+However, the exact frequency can vary depending on factors such as oral hygiene habits, medical conditions, age, diet, and personal needs.

 Importance of dental cleaning

-Dental cleaning involves removing plaque, tartar, and other debris from the teeth and gums to prevent tooth decay, gum disease, and other oral health problems.
+They involve the professional removal of plaque, tartar, and other debris from your teeth and gums to prevent tooth decay, gum disease, and other oral health problems.

 Factors that affect the frequency of dental cleaning